-Carl is a PPC and CRO specialist, helping businesses around the world to get noticed.
+Carl is a PPC and CRO specialist, helping businesses get noticed.
 However, content writing was what led him into the digital industry.

 The development community is constantly seeking the best tools, techniques, and approaches to build and deploy the best solutions.
 Cloud computing is a flexible and scalable path to success for many of today's most innovative creators.